Quechan: History

 The historic Yuman-speaking people in this region were skilled warriors and active traders, maintaining exchange networks with the Pima in southern Arizona, New Mexico, and with peoples of the Pacific coast.

 The first significant contact of the Quechan with Europeans was with the Spanish explorer Juan Bautista de Anza and his party in the winter of 1774.
 Relations were friendly.
 On Anza's return from his second trip to Alta California in 1776, the chief of the tribe and three of his men journeyed to Mexico City to petition the Viceroy of New Spain for the establishment of a mission.
 The chief Palma and his three companions were baptized in Mexico City on February 13, 1777.
 Palma was given the Spanish baptismal name Salvador Carlos Antonio.

+Once the initial contact had been made, The Quechan people seemed inviting toward Juan Bautista de Anza.
+He promised them to set up a mission where all people would live together instead of in a hierarchy.
+Alongside the promise, de Anza gave Palma’s people horses, steel weapons, clothes, and iron as a token of allegiance.

+This allegiance would soon sour as the bureaucracy of the Spanish Empire would cause major delays to the construction of the missions.
+When the Spanish’s first gifts arrived in 1780, they would be more of a bad omen than a sign of friendship as the livestock being herded to them would go and trample most of if not all the Quechan’s crops.
+That year there was severe lack of rain thus forcing the Quechan to raid another nearby tribe known as the Maricopa.

+The following year, two high members of the tribe were arrested for allegedly plotting to assassinate a high-ranking officer.
+One of the natives was placed in stocks to humiliate them and this caused Palma to finally turn his back on the Spanish.

 Spanish settlement among the Quechan did not go smoothly; the tribe rebelled from July 17–19, 1781 and killed four priests and thirty soldiers.
 They also attacked and damaged the Spanish mission settlements of San Pedro y San Pablo de Bicuñer and Puerto de Purísima Concepción, killing many.
 The following year, the Spanish retaliated with military action against the tribe.
+After 1840, the Quechan people near La Frontera returned to their original ways of religious practice as soon as the mission priests left and no one replaced them.

 After the United States annexed the territories after winning the Mexican–American War, it engaged in the Yuma War from 1850 to 1853 in response to a conflict between the Quechan and Jaeger's Ferry and the Glanton Gang, after the Quechan had established a rival ferry service on the Colorado River.
 During which, the historic Fort Yuma was built across the Colorado River from the present day Yuma, Arizona.